beanjs/beanjs-offical/content/beanio/inner/E.md

 ### E.getErrorFlags()

-::i-chinese{sha="0f97c773e98ff1a94b3c5b206b0c648e74fff6409f341222603bcb38311b8d26"}
+::i-chinese{sha="cb2c8af46e8b37a7a1db44396ca7376f795b9c485f09e08b35572665ff5a8b70"}
 ::
 Get and reset the error flags.
 Returns an array that can contain:

 `'FIFO_FULL'`: The receive FIFO filled up and data was lost.
 This could be state transitions for setWatch, or received characters.

 `'BUFFER_FULL'`: A buffer for a stream filled up and characters were lost.
 This can happen to any stream - Serial,HTTP,etc.

 `'CALLBACK'`: A callback (`setWatch`, `setInterval`, `on('data',...)`) caused an error and so was removed.

 `'LOW_MEMORY'`: Memory is running low - Espruino had to run a garbage collection pass or remove some of the command history

 `'MEMORY'`: Espruino ran out of memory and was unable to allocate some data that it needed.

 `'UART_OVERFLOW'` : A UART received data but it was not read in time and was lost

 ### E.getFlags()

-::i-chinese{sha="f53dd89f660c8358a6cf5d858c9d66f43b9d3a28bd2bdb15c17d12d92e549214"}
+::i-chinese{sha="e6929605b1c789f619335e97849807e9afaa72361cc6f8b4889b10e1f9b5663d"}
 ::
 Get Espruino's interpreter flags that control the way it handles your JavaScript code.

 * `deepSleep` - Allow deep sleep modes (also set by setDeepSleep)
 * `pretokenise` - When adding functions, pre-minify them and tokenise reserved words
 * `unsafeFlash` - Some platforms stop writes/erases to interpreter memory to stop you bricking the device accidentally - this removes that protection
 * `unsyncFiles` - When writing files, *don't* flush all data to the SD card after each command (the default is *to* flush).
 This is much faster, but can cause filesystem damage if power is lost without the filesystem unmounted.

 ### E.getSizeOf(v,depth)

-::i-chinese{sha="7aa3763ef34c6253a588cdbfc4758d109d0bd1ec894ae897370f2d19c109ca4f"}
+::i-chinese{sha="b8bd59b0a7ca4b6541b611a4cbebe3853ce77e59a3691a60055db5628256df12"}
 ::
 Return the number of variable blocks used by the supplied variable.
 This is useful if you're running out of memory and you want to be able to see what is taking up most of the available space.

 If `depth>0` and the variable can be recursed into, an array listing all property names (including internal Espruino names) and their sizes is returned.
-If `depth>1` there is also a `more` field that inspects the objects's children's children.
+If `depth>1` there is also a `more` field that inspects the objects' children's children.

 For instance `E.getSizeOf(function(a,b) { })` returns `5`.